 On June 27, 2018, we closed on the purchase of the remaining 90% of the membership interests of Alternative Solutions and the Oasis LLCs.
 The closing occurred pursuant to the Acquisition Agreement dated December 4, 2017, as amended.
 On such date, we made the payments to indirectly acquire the remaining 90% of the Oasis LLCs, which were equal to cash in the amount of \$5,995,543, a \$4.0 million promissory note due in December 2019 (the "Oasis Note"), and 22,058,823 shares of its common stock.
-The cash payment of \$5,995,543 was less than the \$6,200,000 payment originally contemplated because we assumed an additional \$204,457 of liabilities.
+The cash payment of \$5,995,543 was less than the \$6,200,000 payment originally contemplated because we assumed an additional \$204,457 in liabilities.
 The Oasis Note bears interest at the rate of 6% per annum.
 The Oasis Note may be prepaid at any time without penalty.
 The Oasis Note is secured by all of the membership interests in Alternative Solutions and the Oasis LLCs and by the assets of the Oasis LLCs.
+We received final regulatory approval to own the membership interests in the Oasis LLCs on December 12, 2018.